JohnKendrick/PDielec/docs/_sources/application_notes_2.rst.txt

 The a-plane family of surfaces are described by (11-20) and its permutations: (1-210), (-2110) (-1-120), (-12-10) and (2-1-10).
 This is equivalent to the Miller notation (110), (1-20), (-210), (-1-10), (-120) and (2-10).
-The paper use the (11-20) plane but in this work the equivalent (-2110) is used with an azimuthal angle set for the layer of 90 :superscript:`o`.
+The paper used the (11-20) plane but in this work, the equivalent (-2110) is used with an azimuthal angle set for the layer of 90 :superscript:`o`.
 The *Layer Editor* for this is shown below, where it can be seen that the c-axis of the crystal lies along the X-laboratory axis and the a-axis of the crystal lies parallel with the Z-laboratory axis, as described in Figure 1 of the paper.
 Once the correct orientation has been chosen the azimuthal angle of the complete system can be changed by altering the *Global azimuthal angle*.